-- 12.5.10.
-Living in chaotic and unsupportive home situations - 12.5.11.
-Vulnerable to discrimination on the grounds of race, ethnicity, religion, disability or sexuality - 12.5.12.
-At risk of sexual exploitation - 12.5.13.
-Do not have English as a first language - 12.5.14.
-At risk of female genital mutilation - 12.5.15.
-At risk of forced marriage - 12.5.16.
-At risk of being drawn into extremism.
+- 12.5.2 Disabled or have special educational needs - 12.5.3 Young carers - 12.5.4 Affected by parental substance misuse, domestic abuse or parental mental health needs - 12.5.5 Asylum seekers - 12.5.6 Living away from home - 12.5.7 Vulnerable to being bullied or engaged in bullying - 12.5.8 Already viewed as a 'problem' - 12.5.9 Living in temporary accommodation - 12.5.10 Live transient lifestyles - 12.5.11 Living in chaotic and unsupportive home situations - 12.5.12 Vulnerable to discrimination on the grounds of race, ethnicity, religion, disability or sexuality - 12.5.13 At risk of sexual exploitation - 12.5.14 Do not have English as a first language - 12.5.15 At risk of female genital mutilation - 12.5.16 At risk of forced marriage - 12.5.17 At risk of being drawn into extremism.

-13. Anti-Bullying/Cyberbullying
+13 Anti-Bullying/Cyberbullying

-- 13.2.
-Our school policy on anti-bullying is set out in a separate document and acknowledges that to allow or condone bullying may lead to consideration under child protection procedures.
+- Our school policy on anti-bullying is set out in a separate document and acknowledges that to allow or condone bullying may lead to consideration under child protection procedures.
 This includes all forms e.g. cyber, racist, homophobic and gender related bullying.
 We keep a record of known bullying incidents which is shared with and analysed by the governing Board.
-All staff are aware that children with SEND and / or differences/perceived differences are more susceptible to being bullied / victims of child abuse. - 13.3.
-If the bullying is particularly serious, or the anti-bullying procedures are seen to be ineffective, the headteacher and the DSL will consider implementing child protection procedures. - 13.4.
-The subject of bullying is addressed at regular intervals in PHSE education.
+All staff are aware that children with SEND and/or differences/perceived differences are more susceptible to being bullied/victims of child abuse. - 13.2 If the bullying is particularly serious, or the anti-bullying procedures are seen to be ineffective, the headteacher and the DSL will consider implementing child protection procedures. - 13.3 The subject of bullying is addressed at regular intervals in PHSE education.

-14. Racist Incidents
+14 Racist Incidents

-14.1.
-Our policy on racist incidents is set out separately, and acknowledges that repeated racist incidents or a single serious incident may lead to consideration under child protection procedures.
+Our policy on racist incidents is set out separately, and acknowledges that repeated racist incident or a single serious incident may lead to consideration under child protection procedures.
 We keep a record of racist incidents and report them to the Local Authority.

-15. Radicalisation and Extremism
+15 Radicalisation and Extremism